thund3rman3/FIT-CTU/Realistic wood materials/README.md

 The result of this bachelor's thesis is a Blender add-on for version 4.3.2 which generates 3D wood material.

-You can install it by opening Edit > Preferences > Add-ons > Install from disk: plugin.zip.
+You can install it by opening Edit > Preferences > Add-ons > Install from disk: realwood.zip.

 You use the plugin by going to the Shading tab, then clicking Add > RealWood, and the material will appear among the others.